-4. FINANCIAL CONDITION, LIQUIDITY AND CAPITAL RESOURCES
+5. FINANCIAL CONDITION, LIQUIDITY AND CAPITAL RESOURCES

-4.1 Liquidity and financing strategy
+5.1 Liquidity and financing strategy

-Our liquidity and capital resources are generated primarily from proceeds from investment sales and principal repayments, income earned on investments, and the Revolving Senior Loan Facility.
+Our liquidity and capital resources are generated primarily from proceeds from investment sales and principal repayments, income earned on investments, and, prior to being repaid in full and terminated on February 4, 2021, the Revolving Senior Loan Facility.
 We may borrow funds to make investments to the extent we determine that additional capital would allow us to take advantage of additional investment opportunities, if the market for debt financing presents attractively priced debt financing opportunities, or if the Board determines that leveraging our portfolio would be in the best interests of the Company.
 Where appropriate, we may seek to raise equity through the public markets to finance our growth and strengthen our financial position.